-The COVID-19 pandemic has changed many parts of our physical fitness regimens for better or for worse, but one notable improvement has been access: Workout classes have moved from now-shuttered studios to online platforms like Zoom and YouTube, with many offered for free.
-This could be a game changer for people wanting to reap the physical and mental health benefits of practices like yoga.
+The COVID-19 pandemic has changed many parts of our physical fitness regimens for better or for worse, but one notable impact has been access: Workout classes have moved from now-shuttered studios to online platforms like Zoom and YouTube, with many offered for free.

 With seemingly infinite options for classes and studios, you may also be left wondering: Which teacher is a good fit for me?
 And which type of class will make me feel better right now?
 New research can start to help answer those questions.